Sheikh Fazilatunnesa Mujib: Death

 Mujib's death plunged the nation into many years of political turmoil.
 The coup leaders were soon overthrown and a series of counter-coups and political assassinations paralysed the country.
 Order was largely restored after a coup in 1977 gave control to the army chief Ziaur Rahman.
 Declaring himself President in 1978, Ziaur Rahman signed the Indemnity Ordinance, giving immunity from prosecution to the men who plotted Mujib's overthrow and assassination.

 Legacy

 Bangabandhu Memorial Trust in partnership with Malaysian hospital chain KPJ Healthcare built the Sheikh Fazilatunnesa Mujib Memorial KPJ Specialised Hospital and Nursing College in her memory.
-The hospital was inaugurated by Bangladeshi Prime Minister Sheikh Hasina and Malaysian Prime Minister Najib Razak.
 A dormitory in Eden college is named after her.
 Sheikh Fazilatunnesa Mujib Hall is a female dorm in Rajshahi University.
 Govt.
 Sheikh Fazilatunnesa Mujib Mohila College is located in Tangail.